 Basis differential risk relates to the uncertainty that the price of energy delivered at a given delivery point is not the same as the settlement price at the point(s) or zone where the energy is ultimately consumed.
-Locational mismatches are generally not a risk for the IPA procurements since the delivery points for the hedge contracts are the Load Serving Entity's ("LSE's") load zone.
+Locational mismatches are generally not a risk for the IPA procurements since the delivery points for the hedge contracts are the LSE's load zone.